 Loan Forgiveness is not always the only way to find the relief that you seek from your student debt repayment.
 If you are not an active duty member due to any disability then there are plenty of programs designed to help you out.

 4) Servicemembers Civil Relief Act (SCRA) Interest Rate Cap

 Under this program, the interest rate is minimum and can be applied to all the federal and private loans.
 The interest rate is kept at 6% so that the loan does not increase immediately, following the active-duty service.

-This helps the borrowers to get low-interest rates on loans and avoid the high-interest rate on loans offered by the private lending companies. where the interest rate is said to be higher in private loans as compared to The Federal student loans.
+This helps the borrowers to get low-interest rates on loans and avoid the high-interest rate on loans offered by the private lending companies as the interest rate is said to be higher for private loans as compared to federal student loans.

 This act was passed by President Bush back in 2003 long after the Soldiers and Sailors Civil Relief Act (SSCRA) of 1940.